amberqiong/Molecular-Mechanisms-of-Human-Pancreatic-Islet-Dysfunction-Under-Overnutrition-Metabolic-Stress/README.md

                           verbose=FALSE,logfc.threshold=0)
 }

-## Pseudobulking analysis on all the cell cell_types, the method used in the manuscript
+## Pseudobulking analysis on all the cell from each donor based on cell types and condition, the method used in the manuscript

 pseudo_lipo=AggregateExpression(lipo,assays="RNA",return.seurat = T, group.by = c("cell.type.final", "condition", "donor"))
 pseudo_lipo$celltype.condition <- paste(pseudo_lipo$cell.type.final, pseudo_lipo$condition, sep = "_")